 There are instances where restricted and gated access isn’t conducive to the duties employees have within an organization.
 For example, an ER nurse needs access to certain systems in a matter of seconds when dealing with a patient.
 Having multiple systems or processes in place limiting that ability leads to the employee not being able to adequately do their job.
 In instances such as this, tools that review system access logs to ensure appropriate access can help.
 In a way, user access review serves as its own form of Zero Trust by identifying, monitoring, and verifying access rights and restricting the amount of access that users are supposed to have.

 But what about system access that shouldn’t be granted to certain users at all?

-The answer: implement a solution that reviews all user access within an organization!
-This type of tool allows for a formal review of who has access to what systems.
+The answer: implement a solution that reviews all user access within an organization.
+This type of access review tool allows for a formal review of who has access to what systems.
 The ability to reject users who do not need access or easily modify who has access to what systems will help organizations reduce the risk of access breaches and provide the constant ability to know which users have access to internal systems.

 Implementing solutions such as MFA and least privileged access is a good first step in achieving Zero Trust Network Access.
 However, it’s not always possible for organizations to fully restrict access to all systems, most likely due to a user’s role within the organization.
 Having systems to review user access on a consistent basis can mitigate the risk that becomes present in that situation and serves as its own form of Zero Trust security by reviewing and monitoring access attempts.

 In short, Zero Trust Architecture will look different in every organization, but with the proper processes and solutions in place, it can help ensure data is protected at all levels.
-If it’s time to implement Zero Trust Architecture into your security strategy, reach out to our team for a demo of SecureLink or download our Zero Trust checklist.
+If it’s time to implement Zero Trust architecture into your security strategy, reach out to our team for a demo of SecureLink or download our Zero Trust checklist.